-Most of the columns are hexagonal, but there are four-, five-, or even seven-sided columns.
+Most of the columns are hexagonal.
+But, you’ll also find four-, five-, or even seven-sided columns.

-In 1986, Giant’s Causeway became a World UNESCO Heritage Site, then in 1987, a national nature reserve..
+In 1986, Giant’s Causeway became a World UNESCO Heritage Site.
+Then in 1987, it was named a national nature reserve.

 You’ll find many ways you can experience the Giant’s Causeway.

-If you enjoy a good hike, you can walk together along the upper cliffs above the beach and enjoy even more awe-inspiring views.
+If you enjoy a good hike, you can walk together along the upper cliffs above the beach.

 Taking a Jaunting Car through Killarney National Park

-When visiting the charming Irish town of Killarney, taking a horse and buggy through Killarney National Park is something you cannot miss.
+When visiting the charming Irish town of Killarney, take a horse and buggy through Killarney National Park.

-Tip: Bring yourselves some hot chocolate or other warm beverage to enjoy on the ride.
+Tip: For an added comfort, bring yourselves some hot chocolate or other warm beverage to enjoy on the ride.